-Many writers had described to the British public the pleasures and the discomforts of a summer in one of the many little towns near Rome and this explains why Pisa dedicated several illustrations (above and below) to the countryside near Tivoli.
-Anticoli Corrado, notwithstanding its being a very small town without buildings of interest, was known because most of the models who offered their services on the Spanish Steps came from here (you can read an amusing account about these models by Charles Dickens or take a walk in Anticoli).
+Many writers had described to the British public the pleasures and the discomforts of a summer in one of the many little towns near Rome and this explains why Pisa dedicated several illustrations to the countryside near Tivoli.
+Anticoli Corrado, notwithstanding its being a very small town without buildings of interest, was known because most of the models who offered their services on Scalinata di Trinità dei Monti (Spanish Steps) came from there You may wish to read an amusing account about these models by Charles Dickens.

 An olive tree and a gleaner in the Campagna near Tivoli

 Many other illustrated books showed Rome to the British public: in 1903 a glossy book was published in London by

 William Glaisher 265, High Holborn.
 It was the English translation of a French book by Francis Wey, Rome, its Churches, Monuments, Art, and Antiquities.

 It had about 280 illustrations, to a large extent sketches by Henri Regnault, a young French painter who had died in 1871 during the Franco-Prussian War.

 So the illustrations portrayed costumes and a way of living which in 1903 had been largely modified by the effects of progress and of the unification of Italy, but clearly the public liked these picturesque images.